 We would love to sit and talk with you so we can determine how to best serve you.
 Your formation needs may look a bit differently.
 Part of your process will be to select a Sponsor, someone with whom you can share the journey of deepening your faith.
 Please read about the role of the Sponsor below.

-If you are ready to begin the process of learning more about becoming Catholic please come to our initial “Becoming Catholic Inquiry Gathering” on Sunday August 26th at 12:00 p.m.
-Or you may contact our Adult Faith Formation who will meet with you to determine the next steps for you.
+Contact our Adult Faith Formation who will meet with you to determine the next steps for you.
 Since everyone’s situation is different, the individual circumstances and sacramental needs of each person will be assessed.
-This is what determines the process to be followed, and can affect the time frame involved.

 Why is the Formation so long?
 What does it consist of?